dwelkie/dwelkie.github.io/_pages/projects.md

 Links to article: [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/25547186){:target="_blank"},[DOI](https://doi.org/10.1186/1471-2164-15-1185){:target="_blank"}, or<a class="btn btn-success btn-lg" href="https://drive.google.com/open?id=1wFPTqduSg5XnYQjx3QbliGQbiuaZBXMS" target="_blank" ><i class="far fa-file-pdf"></i>open PDF

-## UW-Madison
+# UW-Madison

-### Microbial Community Dynamics to Environmental Disturbance
+## Microbial Community Dynamics to Environmental Disturbance

-Microbial communities in different environments using 16S rRNA.
-I began my research experience under the supervision of Dr. Paul Weimer at the USDA Forage Research Center at the University of Wisconsin Madison were I used my knowledge of molecular biology and microbiology to study microbial community dynamics in dairy cows across feeding cycles. <br/>
+My first research project was under the supervision of Dr. Paul Weimer at the USDA Forage Research Center at the University of Wisconsin Madison.
+Understanding microbial community dynamics in the rumin of dairy cows is vital to understanding animal health, productivity, and has food safety consequences.
+In this study we used automated ribosomal intergenic spacer analysis to track changes in the microbial community during the feeding cycle of dairy cows.
+Using two animals eating the same diet we found large changes in the associated liquid as well as in ruminal pH and VFA concentrations while we observed that solid-associated microbial communities displayed less change in composition within and across feeding cycles.
+To sample the ruminal microbiome, the cows were fistulated and, using a arm-length long glove, I used a small cup to retrieve a rumin sample over multile timepoints.
+Fun stuff!

+>**Welkie DG**, Stevenson DM, Weimer PJ.
+ARISA analysis of ruminal bacterial community dynamics in lactating dairy cows during the feeding cycle.
+Anaerobe 2010 Apr 16;2:94-100.<br/>
-Links to article: Pubmed{:target="_blank"}
+Links to article: [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/19615457){:target="_blank"}

-The result of this project was a first authored paper that was the first to report how solid-associated microbial communities show less change in composition within and across feeding cycles than liquid-associated bacteria using automated ribosomal intergenic spacer analysis.
-I next focused on microbial communities in fresh water lakes working under the supervision of Dr. Katherine McMahon and Dr. Ashley Shade on a Northern Temperate Lakes Microbial Observatory Project.
+Following this I worked on a Northern Temperate Lakes Microbial Observatory Project to study the microbial communities in fresh water lakes working under the supervision of Dr. Katherine McMahon and Dr. Ashley Shade.
 This project set out to separate the environmental drivers of microbial communities in freshwater ecosystems in response to seasonal and abrupt disturbances.
-This project, too, resulted in a co-authored manuscript.
-My role in both these projects was to collect the samples from the field, perform DNA extractions and assist with data analysis and manuscript writing. <br/>
+My role in both these projects was to collect the samples from the field, perform DNA extractions and assist with data analysis and aide in manuscript writing. <br/>

 >Shade A, Read JS, **Welkie DG**, Kratz TK, Wu CH, McMahon KD.
 Resistance, resilience and recovery: Aquatic bacterial dynamics after water column disturbance.
 Environmental Microbiology 2011 Oct 13;10:2752-2767. <br/>
-Links to article: [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/21883795){:target="_blank"}, [DOI](https://doi.org/10.1111/j.1462-2920.2011.02546.x){:target="_blank"}

->**Welkie DG**, Stevenson DM, Weimer PJ.
-ARISA analysis of ruminal bacterial community dynamics in lactating dairy cows during the feeding cycle.
-Anaerobe 2010 Apr 16;2:94-100.<br/>
-Links to article: [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/19615457){:target="_blank"}, [DOI](https://doi.org/10.1016/j.anaerobe.2009.07.002){:target="_blank"}, or<a class="btn btn-success btn-lg" href="https://drive.google.com/open?id=1O2HOMnKQQlWFKZp70Bf4AbKbfepDarwP" target="_blank" ><i class="far fa-file-pdf"></i>open PDF
+Links to article: [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/21883795){:target="_blank"}

  xcerpt: 'An integrated approach to develop unicellular cyanobacteria for biofuel production” described how to improve the physiological characteristics of the nitrogen fixing cyanobacterium Cyanothece sp.
 PC 7822, where I enhanced growth and culture population homogeneity was through nutrient adjustment, I also performed transcriptomics and proteomics across the diurnal cycle that detailed the synchronicity of transcriptional and translational processes, and I created mutant strains of Synechocystis sp.
 PCC 6803 that had modified carbohydrate metabolism to study the genetic rationale for the variation of stored carbohydrate granule morphologies across species.
 Lastly, participated in a project to engineer Synechocystis to produce the C5 compound, isoprene, and validated computational model predictions to optimize productivity.'